wellsaid-labs/tts-evaluation/docs/LANGUAGE_INVARIANTS.md

 verbalized into standard words (i.e. "NCAA" to "NC double A").
 We have also created datasets that have only initialisms and no acronyms to help enforce this invariant.

-Keep in mind, it is a work-in-progress to remove acronyms, from our datasets.
+Keep in mind, until we assemble a comprehensive list of acronyms in our dataset, our dataset will have some acronyms.
+There is no other method for filtering them out.

 ## Alphabet :a: